ibm-cloud-docs/schematics/getting-started.md

 Enable Infrastructure as Code (IaC) with {{site.data.keyword.bplong_notm}}, and start templatizing, provisioning, and managing {{site.data.keyword.cloud_notm}} resources in your {{site.data.keyword.cloud_notm}} environment by using Terraform configuration files.
 {: shortdesc}

+Check out the [lab and videos](https://developer.ibm.com/openlabs/vpc){: external} to see how you can provision a VPC cluster with {{site.data.keyword.bpshort}}, and to learn more about Infrastructure as Code and Terraform.
+{: tip}

 ## Create your Terraform template
 {: #create-config}